Rush-2K/patient-management-system/README.md

 * **Decoupling with Kafka**: Leveraged the **Bitnami Kafka image** to implement an event-driven architecture, ensuring the Analytics service remains decoupled and doesn't impact the latency of the Patient service.
 * **Containerization**: Wrote custom multi-stage Dockerfiles to optimize image size and ensure a consistent "build-once, run-anywhere" workflow.

+## 📚 Resources & Credits
+* **Tutorial Source:** [Build & Deploy a Production-Ready Patient Management System](https://www.youtube.com/watch?v=tseqdcFfTUY) by **Chris Blakely**.
+* **Project Context:** This project was developed as a hands-on exercise to master Spring Boot microservices, specifically focusing on gRPC for internal calls and Kafka for event streaming.